Concept for a Space-based Near-Solar Neutrino Detector: Gallium Double Pulsing

 We propose using a prompt scintillation method to determine when a neutrino interaction has occurred.
 The neutrino interaction will often leave the germanium atom without any excitation energy, but about half of the interactions will leave the germanium nucleus in an excited state, see Table \ref{tab:NeutrinoReactions}.
 This motivates a method to look for an initial electron energy deposit followed by a gamma ray with characteristic timing.
 This double pulsing allows us to reject a large fraction of events which bypass our shielding.
 This allows the potential for favorable signal-to-background ratios even in high-background environments like those of space.

 The two isotopes of gallium present two different possibilities for neutrino detection.
-The first isotope we'll discuss is gallium 71.
+The first isotope that we will discuss is gallium 71.
 Gallium 71 is transmuted into germanium 71 during interactions with electron type neutrinos.
 When the neutrino is sufficiently energetic, this will release an electron alongside the final germanium nucleus.
 The mass difference between gallium and germanium 71 is 235.7(18) keV, and when combined with the mass of the electron, this gives a bare threshold of 746.7(18) keV for the energy of a neutrino able to eject an electron at rest from the ground state of germanium 71 \cite{ref:A=71,ref:PDG}.
 The gallium ground state has spin -3/2, whereas the germanium ground, first, and second excited states have spins of -1/2, -5/2, and +9/2 respectively.
-The -5/2 spin state has a half-life of 70 ns, and the metastable spin +9/2 state has a half life of 20.2 ms. The most likely excited state of the germanium is the -5/2 state, followed by several higher energy levels.
+The -5/2 spin state has a half-life of 79 ns, and the metastable spin +9/2 state has a half life of 20.2 ms. The most likely excited state of the germanium is the -5/2 state, followed by several higher energy levels.
 The +9/2 state should be very unlikely in comparison \cite{ref:GalliumAnomaly,ref:GalliumLevelsTheory2021}.

-Current designs use a highly-segmented detector of small GAGG crystals.
-The detector will use silicon photomultipliers (SiPM) to read out the energy deposited in each of the GAGG cells, and this segmentation allows for sophisticated particle identification algorithms like have been used in the NOvA experiment \cite{ref:NOvAEventClassification}.
+As mentioned in section \ref{sec:Design:Continuing}, it is promising to design a highly-segmented detector made of small GAGG crystals.
+The detector will use SiPMs to read out the energy deposited in each of the GAGG cells, and this segmentation allows for sophisticated particle identification algorithms like have been used in the NOvA experiment \cite{ref:NOvAEventClassification}.
 A highly segmented design has not yet been implemented in simulation, but the work done in particle identification by the NOvA experiments should allow our detector to identify particle type and direction for more effective vetoing.
-Further studies will determine the efficacy of such a design, and these studies will determine if a sufficiently powerful computer or sufficiently high-rate communication device can be included for this analysis.